-City of Phoenix recently upgraded emergency communications infrastructure at two parking garages in downtown Phoenix.
+The city of Phoenix recently upgraded emergency communications infrastructure at two parking garages in downtown Phoenix.
 One of the garages is open to public parking and is located on the intersection of West Washington Street and 3rd Avenue.
 The second garage is reserved for City of Phoenix employees.

 Emergency phones were replaced throughout seven floors of the public parking garage.
-BCD Voltage Systems did a walk-through of the client facility and identified improved placement of the emergency phones for higher visibility and accessibility of the product.
+BCD Voltage Systems did a walk-through of the client facility and identified the improved placement of the emergency phones for higher visibility and accessibility of the product.
 Additional phones were strategically placed close to stairwells.

 The existing system had to be kept operational, which presented its unique challenges during the installation.
 BCD Voltage Systems crew pulled the new wiring in the same conduit as the old system with great care.
 The installation of new emergency phones and wiring took place while the old system was still up and running.

 In many cases, new conduit had to be run to the desired location of the phone.
 “Our biggest challenge was maintaining the integrity of the existing system, maintaining a level of security and operation for the City of Phoenix within that system while we were systematically replacing that system,” commented Dan Melsek, President and COO of BCD Voltage Systems.

 I don’t think we’ve had any callbacks at all for those two garage installs.
 This has been a highly dependable product.

 President and COO

 The emergency phone calls are routed to the city’s central monitoring station, which is operated by the City of Phoenix Police.
 The monitoring station is staffed 24/7, 365 days of the year.
 An emergency phone call will always get a human voice.